-Captain Daniel Ross’s survey map of Singapore Harbour, believed to be the earliest map of Singapore.
+Captain Daniel Ross’ survey map of Singapore Harbour, believed to be the earliest map of Singapore.
 The map was engraved by John Batement and originally published by James Horsburgh in 1820.

 Raffles visited Singapore only twice more before he returned to London in August 1824.
-By this time he was in poor health but he continued to be active in his intellectual pursuits, founding the Zoological Society of London in 1825 as well as the London Zoo.
-He died at Highwood House in Mill Hill in North London a day before his 45th birthday, on 5 July 1826.
+By then, he was in poor health but continued to be active in his intellectual pursuits, founding the Zoological Society of London in 1825 and the London Zoo.
+He died at Highwood House in Mill Hill, North London, a day before his 45th birthday, on 5 July 1826.

-Dr Kevin Y L Tan is curator of the exhibition, Letters from The Founder: Raffles’ Letters from the Bute Collection & the National Library, which will open at Level 10, National Library, on 28 August 2012.
+Dr Kevin Y. L. Tan is the curator of the exhibition, Letters from the Founder: Raffles’ Letters from the Bute Collection & the National Library, which will open at Level 10, National Library, on 28 August 2012.